TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-application-lifecycle-management-setup-alm.md

 1. **Sandbox:** Use a dedicated sandbox instance to explore the framework features **for yourself being the ISV**.
 Not only explore them, but test them until you break them (from a technical or from a requirements perspective).
 Use such sandbox to build confidence and become an expert for certain areas/features of the framework.
 A dedicated sandbox is also great to conduct proof of concepts (PoCs) before delivering requirements in the DEV environment.

 2. **DEV**: Typically, this is where the requirements are delivered.
-Once a requirement is delivered, a first unit test along some regression testing shall not be forgotten in this environment.
+Once a requirement is delivered, a unit test along some regression testing shall be executed by the implementing team in this environment.

-3. **TEST**: Deploy your customization and perform another unit test along some regression testing.
-Maybe your project requires some integration with 3rd party systems - TEST is a great environment to test those integrations.
+3. **TEST**: Deploy your customization and let another testing party (e.g. your dedicated internal test team) perform the same unit tests along some regression testing.
+Maybe your project requires some integration with 3rd party systems- that is a great environment to test those integrations and to learn by the progress you are making, so the final integration with productive data can run as smoothly as possible.

+4. QA (Quality Assurance): Analogous to TEST, delivered requirements will be tested here.
+In contrast though, the customer will be the testing party this time.